 Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

-Liberty Mutual vs. Nationwide auto insurance compares $96 Liberty Mutual plans with 12-month rate lock and lifetime repair guarantees to $63 Nationwide plans featuring SmartRide savings and vanishing deductible, showing how each insurer offers unique value tied to monthly premiums and real benefits.
+Liberty Mutual vs. Nationwide auto insurance breaks down to $96 plans from Liberty Mutual with a 12-month rate lock and lifetime repair guarantee.
+Nationwide offers $63 plans with SmartRide discounts and a vanishing deductible.
+Both bring unique perks depending on what you're looking for.

 Free Auto Insurance Comparison